 - Reporting escapes 2010

-Provinces where finfish are cultured in the marine environment have strict requirements for avoiding breaches of containment and/or reporting escapes if they occur.
+Provinces where finfish are cultured in the marine environment have strict requirements for avoiding breaches of containment and for reporting escapes.

-The Atlantic Salmon Watch Program, established by DFO in 1991 to monitor for escaped Atlantic salmon in BC rivers, has been monitoring for escaped Atlantic salmon in BC rivers for more than two decades.
-To date, there is no evidence of established Atlantic salmon populations in the wild in BC.
+We created the Atlantic Salmon Watch Program to monitor for escaped Atlantic salmon in BC rivers.
+To date, there’s no evidence of established Atlantic salmon populations in the wild in BC.

-In NB, reporting requirements for escapes are specified under New Brunswick’s NB Regulations 91-158 General Regulation Aquaculture Act, 14.1(4)].
-Additional information on containment can be found at New Brunswick’s Department of Agriculture, Aquaculture and Fisheries – Aquaculture.
+In New Brunswick (NB), reporting requirements for escapes are specified under Section 14.1(4) of the NB Regulation 91-158: General Regulation Aquaculture Act.
+Additional information on aquaculture management can be found on the provincial website.

-In NS, reporting on escapes is addressed in the conditions of each individual aquaculture licence and is legally binding.
-Please consult Nova Scotia Department of Fisheries and Aquaculture’s Aquaculture Licence webpage for more information.
+In Nova Scotia (NS), reporting on escapes is addressed in the conditions of each individual aquaculture licence and is legally binding.
+Consult the NS Department of Fisheries and Aquaculture for more information on their aquaculture licence.

 - Date modified: